John William Finn: Namesake

 The headquarters building for Commander, Patrol and Reconnaissance Force, United States Pacific Fleet at Marine Corps Base Hawaii Kaneohe was named in Finn's honor, and in 2009 a boat used to bring visitors to the USS Arizona Memorial was also named after him.
 In that same year, part of Historic U.S. Route 80, was named "John Finn Route".
 Three buildings in the former Naval Training Center San Diego were named the John and Alice Finn Office Plaza.
 On 15 February 2012, the U.S. Secretary of the Navy Ray Mabus announced that an would be named in his honor.

-Awards and decorations

-Finn received the following awards and decorations: